Now accepting Telehealth appointments. Schedule a virtual visit.

 • Affecting quality of life

-Diagnosis of ADHD requires a comprehensive evaluation that the team performs at the practice, sometimes in collaboration with a mental health professional, if needed.
+Diagnosis of ADHD/ADD in older patients requires a comprehensive evaluation that the team performs at the practice, sometimes in collaboration with a mental health professional, to rule out or address overlapping conditions like anxiety or depression.

-The treatment for ADHD varies from patient to patient depending on the severity of their condition.
-For mild cases, the team typically recommends behavior modification exercises that work well to correct disruptive behaviors.
+The treatment for ADHD and ADD varies from patient to patient depending on the severity of their condition and their personal lifestyle goals.
+For mild cases, the team typically recommends targeted behavioral coaching, executive functioning strategies, and time-management exercises that help structure daily routines.

-For more moderate to severe cases, Dr. Raccuglia may turn to either:
+For more moderate to severe cases, Dr. Raccuglia may recommend medical management:

-• Non-stimulants — for patients who don’t respond well to stimulant-based medications
+• Non-stimulants — An alternative for patients who experience unwanted side effects or do not respond well to stimulant-based medications.

-It’s important to note that these medications aren’t cure-alls.
-Behavior modifications and education go a long way toward helping patients manage the disorder.
+It’s important to note that these medications are not cure-alls.
+Combining medication with behavioral modifications, therapeutic support, and academic or workplace accommodations goes a long way toward helping patients successfully manage the disorder.

 How is medication monitored?

-Stimulant medications prescribed for ADHD come with a host of concerns, such as abuse and side effects.
-The team closely monitors all his patients who take these medications with regular urine screening and frequent check-ins to evaluate improvement.
+Stimulant medications prescribed for ADHD/ADD require careful management due to potential side effects and the risk of misuse.
+The team closely monitors all patients who take these medications with regular screenings and frequent check-ins to evaluate symptom improvement and physical health.

-To learn more about managing ADHD, call Joseph R Raccuglia, MD, or book an appointment online.
+To learn more about managing adult or adolescent ADHD and ADD, call Joseph R Raccuglia, MD, or book an appointment online today.